7 Best Automated Trading Platforms In Australia (2025)

 It’s one of the few brokers that not only supports MetaTrader 4/5 but actively builds a high-performance trading environment around it.

-While not as overwhelming as IBKR, Pepperstone has carved out a reputation as THE go-to platform for investors wanting to use MetaTrader automated trading in Australia and making high-quality infrastructure accessible to retail traders.
+Not as overwhelming as IBKR, Pepperstone has carved out a reputation as THE go-to platform for Aussie investors wanting to use MetaTrader automated trading.

 Pros.